emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 First we use :cpp:func:`~emscripten::val::global` to get the symbol for the global ``AudioContext`` object (or ``webkitAudioContext`` if that does not exist).
 We then use :cpp:func:`~emscripten::val::new_` to create the context, and from this context we can create an ``oscillator``, :cpp:func:`~emscripten::val::set` it's properties (again using ``val``) and then play the tone.

-The example can be compiled on the Linux terminal with:
+The example can be compiled on the Linux/Mac OS X terminal with:

 ::

 	./emcc -O2 -Wall -Werror --bind -o oscillator.html oscillator.cpp

 Built-in type conversions